mikegehard/goEventSource/README.md

 # EventSource for Go
 This library is an initial implementation of Server Sent Events(SSE)/EventSource for Go.
+It is patterned after the [Go Websockets](https://code.google.com/p/go/source/browse/?repo=net#hg%2Fwebsocket) library.
 It is very much a work in progress.
 Pull requests welcome.

 ## Development
 Please write tests for any code that you add.
 To run existing tests, run: